Theo Todman's Web Page - Notes Pages

 - In the 2019/20 season, my results were terrible, and I had stopped playing even before the whole chess scene (at least “over the board”) went into lock-down mid-March 2020 on account of the coronavirus pandemic.

-- My grade started off as a fairly respectable 151, but has since dropped to a disgraceful 128, lower than when I first played as a 14-year-old.
+- My grade started off as a fairly respectable 151, but subsequently dropped to a disgraceful 128, lower than when I first played as a 14-year-old.

-- The ECF has now moved to monthly ELO ratings (ECF Monthly Rating Database), so my rating was 1660.
-Therefore, I need to update my historic results database with ELO equivalents.
+- The ECF has now moved to monthly ELO ratings (ECF Monthly Rating Database), so my final rating was 1660.
+I need to update my historic results database with ELO equivalents.

 - As for my standard of play, I seem to have two main problems:-